-Bart Oosterveld is an independent advisor to companies and governments in the areas of macroeconomic, credit, and country risk.
-He was Director of the Global Business & Economics Program at the Atlantic Council until December 2019.
+Bart Oosterveld was a nonresident senior fellow with the Atlantic Council’s GeoEconomics Center and was director of the Global Business & Economics Program until December 2019.
 In the latter capacity, he led the Council’s work on global trade, growth, and finance, including the Council’s flagship EuroGrowth and Economic Sanctions initiatives.

 Prior to joining the Atlantic Council in November 2017, Mr. Oosterveld worked at Moody’s Investors Service for almost two decades.
 In his most recent role as chief credit officer, Mr. Oosterveld was responsible for the credit strategy in the Americas across all asset classes.
 Between 2010 and 2014, Mr. Oosterveld served as the rating agency’s global head of sovereign ratings.
 Among other positions, he served as chair of the company’s Macroboard, its chief credit officer for governmental ratings, as well as management representative to the Moody’s Corporation’s board of directors.

 Mr. Oosterveld graduated with degrees in the philosophy of law and the history of Spanish literature from the University of Amsterdam.
 He holds master’s degrees in public policy from Columbia University and in economics from Georgetown University.
 He speaks Dutch, Spanish, English, German and French.